 - You could go to jail for 5 years for imitating some artist and posting it on the net.

 - SOPA can directly interfere with DNS/registrars making us more vulnerable to hackers out there.

-> - If you are a small business forget about fighting to prove your innocense, you will never have access to the big expensive lawyers to prove your innocence.
+- If you are a small business forget about fighting to prove your innocence, you will never have access to the big expensive lawyers to prove your innocence.

-> - Don’t assume your business is immune to SOPA if you are not a US business.
+- Don’t assume your business is immune to SOPA if you are not a US business.
 The bill gives the department the necessary right to bring down websites across the world.

-> - Godaddy, one of the premier domain registrars, for some strange reason threw its entire weight behind SOPA.
-They immediately saw customers transfering their domains out of Godaddy.
-Finally Godaddy had to rectify its stand on SOPA.
+- Godaddy, one of the premier domain registrars, for some strange reason threw its entire weight behind SOPA.
+They immediately saw customers transferring their domains out of Godaddy.
+Finally, Godaddy had to rectify its stand on SOPA.

-> Oh well, enough of serious and depressing stuff.
+Oh well, enough of serious and depressing stuff.
 See how Hitler reacts to SOPA [Video] – HILARIOUS!
 Ooops..does SOPA prevent me from laughing?

 What is the online censorship scene in India?

 Since December 2011 Govt of India has been on war with online media in India.
 Part of their concern is justified (will explain later).
 But the other part which needs to get highlighted is – internet giants do comply “when they feel they should“.

 In 2011, especially the second half, was not good for the ruling party in India.
 Depending on whose side you are you can blame/thank anti-corruption activist Anna Hazare.
 His movement gathered lot of support due to SMS and social media.
 Govt restricted SMS in a very big way (SMS based startups suffered in India) and then wanted social networking sites to “pre-screen” (the link http://www.businessworld.in/businessworld/businessworld/content/Online-Uproar-FB-Twitter-Screening-Proposal.html is no longer active) comments before they go online.
 The govt went an extra mile to tell the nation they were not against free speech.